Evaluation Background: UV Room Disinfection Devices

 Here's background for our Evaluations of ultraviolet (UV) room disinfection devices, outlining the key considerations for making wise purchasing decisions.
 See our product ratings, and learn how the technology is used and what factors we test for.

 Room disinfection devices in general are designed to reduce healthcare-associated infections (HAIs).
 They use a number of technologies to disinfect surfaces of patient rooms.
-These technologies include vaporized agents and UV lights.
+These technologies include vaporized agents and ultraviolet C (UVC) lights.

-UV room disinfection devices are used for microbial disinfection of surfaces that can be directly exposed to UV light.
-Studies indicate that sufficient exposure to UV light can eliminate a number of microbes, including methicillin-resistant Staphylococcus aureus (MRSA), Clostridium difficile (C. diff), and vancomycin-resistant enterococci (VRE).
+UV disinfection devices are used for microbial disinfection of surfaces that can be directly exposed to UV light.
+Studies indicate that sufficient exposure to UV light can eliminate a number of microbes, including methicillin-resistant Staphylococcus aureus (MRSA) Clostridioides**difficile (C. diff), and vancomycin-resistant enterococci (VRE).

 Key components of a UV room disinfection device include: